 - 2018-2019: Rubric design by a Steering Committee of educators

-- 2020-2021: Full pilot of the rubric in multiple districts across the state
+- 2020-2021: Phase II to test the rubric in multiple districts across the state

 What is being redesigned?

 The Department is undertaking a redesign of the DPAS-II for Teachers rubric.
 The revision will not include the Student Improvement Component.
 The redesign will also only focus on the DPAS-II for Teachers rubric.
 If you have feedback on the DPAS-II for Specialists rubric, please contact Melissa Oates, who will be coordinating support and resources for Specialists.
 If you have feedback on the DPAS-II for Principals rubric, please contact Mike Saylor, who will be coordinating updates to that framework.

 Why are we redesigning the DPAS-II for Teachers rubric?

 We have heard from educators across the state that the current DPAS-II rubric needs to be revised.
 Much has changed in Delaware since DPAS-II was last revised, mostly notably the implementation of the Common Core and adoption of InTASC Model Core teaching Standards for teachers.
 It’s time that the teacher evaluation rubric evolve as well to meet the changing dynamics in Delaware.

 The Steering Committee will convene 6 times between November and May.
 The Steering Committee will meet in Dover on the following dates at the following locations from 8:30-3:30.November 19th-Cabinet Room in the Townsend BuildingDecember 12th-Cabinet Room in the Townsend BuildingJanuary 9th-Delaware State Police Troop 3, CamdenMarch 7th-Cabinet Room in the Townsend BuildingApril 10th-Delaware State Police Troop 3, CamdenMay 8th-Science Room, Collette Center, Dover

 Are you familiar with the opportunity myth?